MatveiT/Computations-on-algebraic-structures-1/README.md

 var a1 = new Action(1), a2 = new Action(2), a3 = new Action(3);                 // initialize 3 actions elements
 var exp1 = new Expression([[a1, X], a2])                                        // initialize an expression of degree 3
 var exp2 = new Expression([[[a1, a2], a3], X])                                  // initialize an expression of degree 4
-var p = exp1.equations()                                                        // compute the equations on K that emerges from this expresion console.log(p.read)
+var p = exp1.equations()                                                        // compute the equation on K that emerges from this expression console.log(p.read)
 ```